Compare the leading business credit cards for UK small businesses.

 Fees and interests apply in case of late payment only.

 Payhawk's main business is managing company expenses, but it's recently expanded into issuing corporate Visa credit cards.
-You could get access to a credit limit of up to £500,000 depending on your circumstances and you can access multi-currency credit lines in GBP and EUR.
-You can avoid foreign exchange fees on seven currencies, while other currencies have a low markup of 1.99%.
+You could get access to a credit limit of up to £250,000 depending on your circumstances and you can access multi-currency credit lines in GBP and EUR.

 No personal credit checks are carried out if you want to apply for the card, and you won't need to sign a personal guarantee either.
 You'll be able to keep on top of your business spend via the app and set spending limits on employee cards.